JBroks/GB-Accidents-Dashboard/README.md

 **User Story 1:**

-- Solution: Dashboard provides summary of accidents, casualties and vehicles involved volumes.
-Dashboard also includes accident volumes analysis by a month and hour.
-Furthermore, it includes a pie chart presenting accidents split by severity.
+- Solution: Dashboard provides summary of accidents, casualties and vehicles involved volumes (`dc.numberDisplay`).
+Dashboard also includes accident volumes analysis by a month and hour (`dc.lineChart`).
+Furthermore, it includes a pie chart (`dc.pieChart`) presenting accidents split by severity.

 **User Story 2:**

-- Solution: Dashboard provides user with an insight into incidents split by a road type, in a form of a pie chart.
+- Solution: Dashboard provides user with an insight into incidents split by a road type, in a form of a pie chart (`dc.pieChart`).

 **User Story 3:**

-- Solution: Dashboard provides user with an insight into incidents split by a road type, in a form of a pie chart.
+- Solution: Dashboard provides user with an insight into incidents split by a road type, in a form of a pie chart (`dc.pieChart`).

 **User Story 4:**